PHYRA47/Image-Deblurring-with-Neural-Networks-using-Fourier-Optics/README.md

 ```
 logs/<experiment_name>/inference_results/<timestamp>/
 ```
-Folder structure would look like the following.
+The folder structure would look like the following.
 ```
 logs/
 ├── <experiment_name>/